-- 2.1 Future development shall be planned, in accordance with the land uses illustrated on Map 2 Future Land Use Concept. - 2.2 The Town and County shall continue the implementation of cost-sharing arrangements in accordance with the County policy addressing an equitable distribution of the costs associated with increased growth and development. - 2.3 Both municipalities shall provide a variety of development opportunities within their jurisdiction maintaining the character of their respective communities. - 2.4 Future development shall be referred to the Alberta Energy Regulator to mitigate any potential adverse impacts of the oil and gas industry on public safety. - 2.5 Future development in proximity to Highway 12 and Highway 12A shall be planned in consultation with Alberta Transportation.
+- 2.1 Future development shall be planned, in accordance with the land uses illustrated on Map 2 Future Land Use Concept. - 2.2 The Town and County shall continue the implementation of cost-sharing arrangements in accordance with the County policy addressing an equitable distribution of the costs associated with increased growth and development. - 2.3 Both municipalities shall provide a variety of development opportunities within their jurisdiction maintaining the character of their respective communities. - 2.4 Future development shall be planned in consultation with the Alberta Energy Regulator to mitigate any potential adverse impacts of the oil and gas industry on public safety.